Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 ### <a id="zone-global-config-templates"></a> Global Configuration Zone for Templates

-If your zone configuration setup shares the same templates, groups, commands, timeperiods, etc. you would have to duplicate quite a lot of configuration objects making the merged configuration on your configuration master unique.
+If your zone configuration setup shares the same templates, groups, commands, timeperiods, etc., you would have to duplicate quite a lot of configuration objects making the merged configuration on your configuration master unique.